rjdkmr/gcMapExplorer/docs/commands/coo2cmap.rst

                                 max  : Maximum of values.

-                        This option generates all coarser maps where resolutions will be coarsened by a factor of two, consequetively. e.g.: In case of 10 kb input resolution, downsampled maps of "20kb", "40kb", "80kb", "160kb", "320kb" etc. will be generated until, map size is less than 500.
+                        This option generates all coarser maps where resolutions will be coarsened by a factor of two, consecutively. e.g.: In case of 10 kb input resolution, downsampled maps of "20kb", "40kb", "80kb", "160kb", "320kb" etc. will be generated until, map size is less than 500.